thesid42/Safe-Screen/README.md

 SAFE_SCREEN_DEMO_SCENARIO=multistep
 SAFE_SCREEN_DEMO_SCENARIO=statement
 SAFE_SCREEN_DEMO_SCENARIO=profile
+SAFE_SCREEN_DEMO_SCENARIO=health
 ```

-`multistep` is the interactive form-filling demo. `statement` is a read-only account statement with account numbers, routing number, SSN, card, address, and transaction references. `profile` is a customer profile page with credentials, support notes, SSN, phone, and card values.
+Built-in demos:

+- `multistep`: interactive browser task that fills a multi-step form using placeholders, then submits after approval
+- `statement`: read-only account statement where CUA produces a privacy-safe spend analysis from the redacted screenshot
+- `profile`: read-only customer profile review that describes the page and checks whether sensitive fields are placeholder-covered
+- `health`: HIPAA-style patient-record review that checks PHI redaction status without revealing values

 Each scenario has a default CUA prompt.
 Override it with: